How to Change Default PHP Version in cPanel

 Conclusion

 Switching to one of the latest PHP versions may not seem like something that important to a lot of users, but it’s actually crucial for the security and speed of your website(s).
 Use this tutorial and you will have no problem changing your PHP version.
-Feel free to bookmark it in your browser and come back to it when you need to switch to a newer version of PHP, about which we keep everyone posted in our blog.
+Feel free to bookmark it in your browser and come back to it when you need to switch to a newer version of PHP.
+When a new PHP version is available we always post about it in our blog.

 On this page...